The local information of difference equations: Difference equations and difference modules

 \begin{definition} Let $M\in \Hol(\ddA)$ and let $L\in \Gl(M)$.
-We define the \textbf{zeroes} of $L$ as the finite set $Z_L= \supp \displaystyle\frac{L}{L\cap \tau L} = \supp \displaystyle\frac{L +\tau L}{\tau L}$, and the \textbf{poles} of $L$ as the finite set $P_L = \supp \displaystyle\frac{L+\tau L}{L} = \supp \displaystyle\frac{\tau L}{L\cap \tau L}$. \end{definition}
+We define the \textbf{zeroes} of $L$ as the finite set $Z_L= \supp \displaystyle\frac{\tau^{-1}L}{L\cap \tau^{-1} L} = \supp \displaystyle\frac{L +\tau^{-1} L}{L}$, and the \textbf{poles} of $L$ as the finite set $P_L = \supp \displaystyle\frac{L+\tau^{-1} L}{\tau^{-1}L} = \supp \displaystyle\frac{ L}{L\cap \tau^{-1} L}$. \end{definition}

-\begin{remark} If we think of $\tau$ as inducing a d-connection on $L$, then $P_L$ is the set of points where the matrix for $\tau$ is not defined and $Z_L$ is the set where the inverse matrix is not defined.
+\begin{remark} If $L$ and $M$ come from a matrix $A$ via Construction~\ref{con:diffEq}, then $P_L$ is the set of poles of $A$ and $Z_L$ is the set of zeroes.
 Both of these sets are finite because they are the supports of finitely generated torsion $\C[z]$-modules. \end{remark}